orbitbot/pastafarian/README.md

 <br>
 #### Extending

+- helper for "can/cannot"
-- helper for next method
+- helper for "is"
 - helper for 'once' callback

 <br>